ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 # Indirect-Rendering-With-Compute-Shaders

-An example of drawing numerous instances in Unity3D using Graphics.DrawMeshInstancedIndirect.
+An example of drawing numerous instances in Unity3D using Compute shaders and Graphics.DrawMeshInstancedIndirect.

 ## Features